JoseSzycho/nodejs_development_course/07_class/README.md

 Explained above.

+With the rest below we can use continue; break;

 ### for...of

 The for...of statement executes a loop that operates on a sequence of values sourced from an iterable object.
 Iterable objects include instances of built-ins such as Array, String, TypedArray, Map, Set, NodeList (and other DOM collections), as well as the arguments object, generators produced by generator functions, and user-defined iterables.